 I’m cooking this for a friend.
 But, of course, I need a batch for myself so nevermind the quantites of “stuff” in the pictures.
 I don’t recommend cooking 2 batches at one time.
-I felt the strong urge to punch an inanimate object.

 I like this recipe because it’s got everything in it.
 Casserole and bakes are great for that.